harvard-dce/mh-opsworks/README.md

 It's easier if your IAM cluster manager account username doesn't match the one you'd like to use to SSH into your clusters.
-If your name is "Jane Smith", your IAM cluster manager user might be "janesmith" while your stack SSH username would be "jane".
+If your name is "Jane Smith", your IAM cluster manager user might be "janesmith-cluster-manager" while your stack SSH username would be "janesmith".

 ### Step 2 - Install mh-opsworks

 You must have ruby 2 installed, ideally through something like rbenv or rvm, though if your system ruby is >= 2 you should be fine. `./bin/setup` installs prerequisites and sets up a template `secrets.json`.

+You should fill in the template `secrets.json` with the cluster manager user credentials you created previously and a `cluster_config_bucket_name` you'll use for your team to store your cluster configuration files.

     git clone https://github.com/harvard-dce/mh-opsworks mh-opsworks/
     cd mh-opsworks